tclapp1031/tclapp1031/README.md

-Here are some thiings I engjoy:
+Here are some thiings I enjoy:

 - ⛳️ 🏌🏻‍♂️ Love to play golf
 - coaching my sons travel ⚾️ team